The Revenant (2015 film): Plot

 Fur trapper Hugh Glass watches as American soldiers burn down a Native American village on the Great Plains.

-Years later, in late 1823, during the Arikara War, Glass guides Captain Andrew Henry's trappers through the unorganized territory of the present-day Dakotas.
+Years later, in 1823, during the Arikara War, Glass guides Captain Andrew Henry's trappers through the territory of the present-day Dakotas.
 While he and his half-Pawnee son, Hawk, are hunting, the company's camp is attacked by an Arikara war party which is seeking to recover its chief's abducted daughter, Powaqa.
-Many of the trappers are killed during the fight, and the rest of them escape onto a flatboat.
+Many of the trappers are killed during the fight, and the rest of them escape onto a boat.
 Guided by Glass, the survivors begin a trek to Fort Kiowa on foot because Glass believes traveling down the Missouri River will make them vulnerable.
 After docking, the crew stash their pelts near the shore.
-Some of the men continue the journey by boat but are later intercepted and killed by the Arikara.

-While scouting game, Glass is mauled and left nearly dead by a grizzly bear.
-Fearing another Arikara attack, trapper John Fitzgerald argues that the group must mercy-kill Glass and keep moving.
+While scouting game, Glass is mauled and left near death by a grizzly bear.
+Fearing another Arikara attack, trapper John Fitzgerald argues that they must mercy-kill Glass and keep moving.
 Henry agrees, but he is unable to pull the trigger.
 Instead, he offers to pay anyone who will stay with Glass and bury him after he dies.
 When the only volunteers are Hawk and the young Jim Bridger, Fitzgerald, wanting the money to recoup his losses from the abandoned pelts, also agrees to stay.

-After the others leave, Fitzgerald attempts to smother Glass but is stopped when Hawk intervenes.
+After the others leave, Fitzgerald attempts to smother Glass but is stopped and intervened by Hawk.
 Fitzgerald stabs Hawk to death as Glass watches helplessly.
 The next morning, Fitzgerald convinces Bridger, who is unaware of Hawk's murder, that the Arikara are approaching and they must abandon Glass.
 At first Bridger protests, but he ultimately follows Fitzgerald after the latter leaves Glass half-buried alive in a makeshift grave.
 Bridger leaves behind a canteen on which he had engraved a spiral symbol.
-The next morning, Bridger forces Fitzgerald to admit that there are no pursuing Arikara.
+The next morning, Fitzgerald admits to Bridger that there are no pursuing Arikara.
 They reach the fort, and Fitzgerald falsely reports to Henry that Hawk vanished and Glass died.
 Bridger is complicit in the lie about Glass's death, but remains unaware of Hawk's murder.